 Chemistry | Master of Science Degree

 The Department of Chemistry provides graduate education leading to master’s degrees with and without a research emphasis and Ph.D. degrees.
-The department houses active research groups involving graduate students in analytical and physical chemistry, synthetic and materials chemistry, and in environmental and biological chemistry.
+The department houses traditional degree specializations of analytical, inorganic, organic, physical, or biological chemistry, with cross-disciplinary activity encouraged.
+Active research groups involving graduate students include analytical and physical chemistry, synthetic and materials chemistry, and in environmental and biological chemistry.
 These research groups regularly publish their work in top-ranked journals and faculty and students present their work at national and international conferences.
-Most of the research is externally supported by the Air Force Office of Scientific Research, National Institutes of Health, National Science Foundation, Petroleum Research Fund, and the Research Corporation among others.
+Most of the research is externally supported by the Air Force Office of Scientific Research, National Institutes of Health, National Science Foundation, Petroleum Research Fund, and the American Heart Association among others.

 |Chemistry home||College of Arts & Sciences home|